Gassmann Fluid Substitution

 - At the tab header, click the blue "+" icon.

-- Click on Gassmann Fluid Substitution.
+- Click Gassmann Fluid Substitution.

 - Type a name for the process and click OK.